 You are interested in the traffic that each keyword currently brings into your site.

-Use Serps.com tool to input your site and a specific keyword to get an estimation on how well your site ranks for specific target keywords.
+You can use a range of the SEO tool to input your site and a specific keyword to get an estimation on how well your site ranks and the average search volume.

 Your task is to highlight that your business/website/writers are more skilled in a specific field of expertise than your competitors.